Group Visits (10 or more persons)

 Yard.
 Large coaches should park to the right immediately on arrival, just before

-coaches and minibuses can drive to or door - there's sufficient space to turn
+our door - there's sufficient space to turn

 easily.
-(Large coaches can turn here, but not easily).
+(Large coaches cannot turn here).

 Facilities for our coach driver?
 Coach